Lee-W/main-blog/content/pages/about-me.md

 <i class="fas fa-2x fa-lock"></i> Locker
 <i class="fab fa-2x fa-rebel"></i> Star Wars Fan

-As a programmer, I focus on web backend development.
-Currently using flask, but also have some django experience.
 As a programmer, I'm familiar with web backend development but open to any opportunities.

 <a href="{filename}/static/resume.pdf"><button type="button" class="btn btn-default">Resume</button></a>